pyca/cryptography/docs/x509/reference.rst

         is used to denote that a certificate may be assigned to an IPSEC SA, and can be used by the assignee to initiate an IPSec Internet Key Exchange.
 For more information see :rfc:`4945`.

+    .. attribute:: CERTIFICATE_TRANSPARENCY

+        .. versionadded:: 38.0

+        Corresponds to the dotted string ``"1.3.6.1.4.1.11129.2.4.4"``.
+This is used to denote that a certificate may be used as a pre-certificate signing certificate for Certificate Transparency log operation purposes.
+For more information see :rfc:`6962`.

 .. class:: AuthorityInformationAccessOID